How a Lawyer Can Help if You are Charged with Driving While Impaired

 If you need to drive to work or school at night or on the weekends, you will need additional documents showing your schedule.
 A letter on letterhead will be necessary for work-related driving.
 It does not need to be signed by your boss and it does not need to say anything about driving while impaired, but it does need to be from someone with access to letterhead who knows your work schedule.
 A class schedule is all you need for school-related driving.

 This pretrial limited driving privilege is valid until the 30th day from the day that you were stopped for Driving While Impaired.
 On the 31st day, you can restore your full driver’s license.
 You pay a restoration fee to the clerk’s office and they will give you back you license.
 You are not required to get a limited driving privilege.
 If you do not need to drive for 30 days, you can save yourself a little money by waiting.

 Obviously, this is a complicated area of the law with a number of competing concerns and we have only touched on a handful in this brief video.
 The most important thing that you can do when accused of Driving While Impaired is to hire a skilled, experienced law firm to protect your rights.
-Call the trial lawyers at Kurtz & Blum as soon as possible.
+Call us at 919-832-7700 as soon as possible or fill out our contact form.
 We can help.
-At Kurtz & Blum, we’re in your corner.
+At Kurtz & Blum, PLLC, we’re in your corner.

-Our DWI attorneys help people throughout Wake County, North Carolina.
+A Raleigh DWI attorney can help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Knightdale, Cary, Garner, Fuquay-Varina, Morrisville, Holly Springs, Zebulon, Apex, Rolesville, Raleigh, Wake Forest, New Hope and Wendell.